chrisknox97/credit_risk_analysis/README.md

 ## Results

 ### As referenced above, there were six algorithms used to predict credit risk, using a credit card dataset from LendingClub.
-The results of these algorithms are listed below:
+The results of these algorithms are listed below with the highest measures in **bold**:

 ### Balanced Accuracy Scores